STATEMENT OF FAITH on sound doctrine and beliefs:

 .We believe that water baptism is for the believer.
 It is a public statement of one's declaration that they are saved and of their loyalty to Jesus.

-Infant baptism is not scriptural.
-It is a false teaching & one more tradition of men that makes takes away from the Word of God.
+While it's good to 'dedicate' children, Infant baptism is NOT scriptural.
+It is one more tradition of men that makes takes away from the Word of God.
 (Mark 7:13) It presupposes that infants (born and unborn) are sinful and hell-bound if not sprinkled which is of course, un-biblical.
-Certainly not the heart of Jesus.
+It certainly is not the heart of Jesus.

 *Many denominations adhere to this like Lutherans and Catholics*